fortran-lang/webpage/source/learn/intrinsics/index.md

 ## Overview

-The standard documents and most vendor-supplied descriptions of the intrinsics are often very brief and concise to the point where the functionality of the intrinsics becomes obscure, particularly to someone unfamiliar with the procedure.

-By describing the procedures here

-- in greater detail
+These documents expand on the intrinsic descriptions in the Fortran standard by providing

+- expanded descriptions including the purpose and uses of the procedures, instead of just the technical specifications.
-- with a working example
+- tested working examples
-- providing links to additional resources
+- links to additional resources
-  (including additional documents at fortran-lang.org and related discussions in Fortran Discourse)

-these documents strive to clarify the intrinsics for Fortran programmers.

 This is a community-driven resource and everyone is encouraged to contribute to the documents.
 For contribution guidelines see [minibook guide](/community/minibooks) and the following Copyright guidelines.

 ## See Also